🔍 Search

 Step-4: Intercepting or Modifying Traffic

-With the ARP cache successfully poisoned, the attacker can intercept or modify the network traffic flowing between the legitimate devices.
-This enables them to perform various malicious activities, such as eavesdropping on sensitive data, injecting malicious packets, or altering the contents of the communication.
+With the ARP cache poisoned, the attacker can intercept or change the network traffic between real devices.
+This allows them to do harmful things.
+They can listen in on sensitive data, send bad packets, or change the communication content.

 Step-5: Stealth and Persistence

 To maintain their control over the network, attackers may employ stealth techniques to avoid detection.
-This can include periodically re-sending falsified ARP messages to ensure their mappings stay active in the ARP tables of the targeted devices.
+This can include sending fake ARP messages again and again.
+This helps keep their mappings active in the ARP tables of the targeted devices.

 Prevention and Mitigation